eraynai/impromptu/README.md

 ## Description

-Impromptu is a diary application where users can document their daily feelings.
-This helpful for people to look back and reflect on things that may ultimately help them to make better decisions in their life.
+Impromptu is a web application where users can document their daily feelings.
+This app is helpful for people to reflect on things that may ultimately help them to make better decisions in their life.
+When users log in they have the ability to create or comment on other people's posts.

 ## Trello Board